Worm was right there with us

 Eventually, we had more people than we had housing, so there were tents set up in the SE (top left) corner of the compound.
 Can’t remember if they were GP mediums or the newer temper tents.
 We held our guard mount briefings before each shift in a GP medium tent outside J-1.
 There’s a funny story about how we moved that tent “the Galpin way.”
 The Air Transportable Hospital–one of several military hospitals around the airport–was a series of temper tents strung together.

 Some of the aircrews were housed at a hotel south of the airport.
-I got over there once to make a short long-distance call to my honey on a pay phone; it cost me over a hundred dollars.
+I got over there once to make a brief long-distance call to my honey on a pay phone; it cost me over a hundred dollars.

 I don’t remember where the chow hall was, but it was somewhere in that compound.
 Once, in what would now be termed sexual harassment (but was received with a smile at the time), Gil Chavez led a group of guys in a Top Gun Officer’s Club-like chorus of